Dcao23/README-Generator/README.md

-# README_Generator
+# README-Generator
-As a developer
+- As a developer
-I want to create a README generator
+- I want to create a README generator
-So that I can quickly create a professional README for a new project
+- So that I can quickly create a professional README for a new project

-## Table of Contents
+## Description
+This application is designed for users to generate a README.md template with a series of prompts using node.

 ## Video Link